vaginessa/blog/books/go-cookbook/simple-serialization-for-logging-and-analytics.md

 ---
 ```

-It's your standard key/value serialization with one neat feature: support for large data (e.g. an image or long text).
+It's a typical key/value serialization with one neat feature: support for large data (e.g. an image or long text).

 The format is line oriented.
 Each line is `${key}: ${value}\n`.

-If the value is larger than 120 bytes or is not ascii text (bytes are outside of 32-127 range), we serialize it as large value:
+If the value is larger than 120 bytes or is not ascii text (with bytes outside of 32-127 range), I serialize it as large value:
 ```
 ${key}:+${value_length}\n
 ${value}\n
 ```

-To separate records, we use `---\n`.
+To separate records I use `---\n`.

 I use this format for 2 main purposes:
 * structured logging to help in debugging